-The BMCC Research Core Facilities follow strict policies and guidelines for faculty, staff and students to uphold.
+The BMCC Research Core Facilities follow strict health and safety health and safety guidelines.

 Visit the Research Core Facilities Forms page to review required documents needed by faculty and students attempting to conduct research on campus.
 You can also find the various laboratory access request forms on this page.